 Simple Fried Hokkien mee recipe.
 To start with, there are two types of Hokkien mee, which are Hokkien hae mee and Hokkien char mee.
 Hokkien hae mee (Hokkien prawn noodles) is commonly served in Singapore while Hokkien char mee (Hokkien fried noodles) is commonly served in K.L, Malaysia.
 The dish commonly referred to as "Hokkien mee", depending on the locality, can mean either Hokkien hae mee or Hokkien char mee.
+For example, Hokkien mee in Kuala Lumpur refers to Hokkien char mee.

 - 1/2lb yellow Hokkien noodles